JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 also be called or used as instances of [function types](lambdas.html#function-types).

-The common supertype for all callable references is [`KCallable<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-callable/index.html), where `R` is the return value type.
+The common supertype for all callable references is [`KCallable<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-callable/index.html), where `R` is the return value type, which is the property type for properties, and the constructed type for constructors.

 ### Function References